Zang3th/SalinityGL/README.md

    - [tinyobjloader](https://github.com/tinyobjloader/tinyobjloader)

 ### Using & Compiling
-   - Currently, only for linux (with CMake as a buildsystem)
+   - Currently, only for linux with CMake
       - Clone the repository
       - Install the external dependencies if needed